If you are injured at work, you may be entitled to:

 When we discuss your claim with you, we will explain the procedures associated with, and the benefits of, arbitration and Judicial Determination.
 Decisions made at Judicial Determination can be appealed to the Full Bench of the SA Workers Compensation Tribunal.

 How much will my claim cost?

-If you received Centrelink benefits during the period when you were incapacitated by reason of your work-related injuries and prior to your claim being accepted then you may be required to repay such benefits on receipt of your compensation.
+If you received Centrelink benefits while incapacitated because of your work-related injuries and prior to your claim being accepted, you may be required to repay such benefits on receipt of your compensation.

 Likewise, if Medicare has paid certain medical services associated with your injury, or if you have claimed the costs of treatment from your private health insurer, you will need to repay these benefits on receipt of compensation.

 Workers compensation law is complex, and it is important for injured workers to receive expert advice to protect their legal rights, and to navigate the relevant processes to ensure they receive fair treatment and compensation for their loss.